concordion/concordion-website/_includes/instrumenting.md

 ~~~
 {% endif %}

 In this case, the input parameter Bob occurs after the output greeting we want to check.
-We can solve this problem by{% if md %} changing this sentence to HTML and{% endif %} using an execute command on the outer element (the <p>).
+We can solve this problem by{% if md %} changing this sentence to HTML, wrapping it in a `<div>` element and{% endif %} using an execute command on the outer element (the <p>).

+{% if html %}
 ~~~html
 <p concordion:execute="#greeting = greetingFor(#firstName)">
     The greeting "<span concordion:assert-equals="#greeting">Hello Bob!</span>"